 Remoteness of site Delayed access to first aid or ambulance/ hospital treatment.
 36 Advised to let someone know before going out on your own.
 Try to stay close to public foot paths or well-known routes where it is likely that members of the public will be passing.
 Check mobile phone reception, and locate nearest alternative landline phone if poor.
 Ensure mobile phone fully charged and be aware of battery drain from background programmes running.
 12 Unprotected drops Physical injury from falling from height.
 36 Choose alternative routes where available to avoid unprotected drops, particularly in windy conditions, or do not walk too close to edge.
 12 Sharp rocks and shell edges Cuts and infections 8 If Pacific oysters common be extra careful as tend to have sharp shells.
 8 Water Water - Tides Being cut off by the tide.
 Worst case drowning if 40 - be aware of predicted tide times and heights. - be aware of local tide and access conditions.
 20 unable to wade or swim to dry ground. - Advice to find out if there are access routes and potential areas which can be cut off by incoming tides.
-Water - health Weil's Disease (some risk in estuarine waters) 36 Advice to: - avoid rubbing nose, mouth or eyes with hands.
-12 Illness caused by algal blooms (summer) - wash or clean hands with antiseptic wipes before eating etc after being in sea water.
-Sewage & pollution Risk of illness or contagious disease.
-36 Advice to : - be aware where sewage related material may be present.
-12 Report and don't go near large sewage leakages. check if beaches are open, or contaminated, after significant downpours in short periods of time.
-Jellyfish Weaver fish Risk of stings from jellyfish or Weaver fish.
-Anaphylactic shock possible in some 36 Unusual, but jellyfish are occasionally washed ashore, a few of which can be very painful or dangerous to humans (Portuguese man o' war, Lion's mane).
-Few reach as far along the channel or down the North sea as 12 people.
+Water - health Weil's Disease (some risk in 36 Advice to: - avoid rubbing nose, mouth or eyes with hands.
+12 estuarine waters) - keep any recent cuts covered with a waterproof plaster.
+Illness caused by algal blooms - wash or clean hands with antiseptic wipes before eating etc after being (summer) in sea water.
+Sewage & pollution Risk of illness or contagious 36 Advice to : 12 disease. - be aware where sewage related material may be present. - Report and don't go near large sewage leakages. - check if beaches are open, or contaminated, after significant downpours in short periods of time.
+Jellyfish Risk of stings from jellyfish or 36 Unusual, but jellyfish are occasionally washed ashore, a few of which can 12 Weaver fish Weaver fish.
+Anaphylactic be very painful or dangerous to humans (Portuguese man o' war, Lion's shock possible in some mane).
+Few reach as far along the channel or down the North sea as people.
 Kent's shores.
 Weaver fish sit under sandy sediment with spine stuck up.
 Advice always to have foot ware on never bare feet.